 The island’s top natural attractions include Hara or Mangrove Forests, Kharbas Caves, Naz Islands, and Chah Kouh Valley, which is also known as the Qeshm GeoPark.
 Qeshm is home to the world’s smallest mammal, the white-toothed pygmy shrew, as well as the world’s biggest mammal, the blue whale.
 Qeshm is also home to pods of dolphins that swim close to the island in the waters of the Persian Gulf.

 As it’s totally obvious, this island is a marvelous site to explore an Iranian rare natural and weird attraction; this is why the Iran Eco & Adventure tours are known as the main tour type to be experienced.
-In Addition, Yoga tours are also a super pleasant experience as it possesses an untouched sense of peace and calmness.
+In Addition, Yoga tours and tours in the same zone are also a super pleasant experience as it possesses an untouched sense of peace and calmness.